2.3.1. Satellite images

-If the territory that you want to map is covered by snow in the available images, you can still map them if you keep in mind the ways that snow changes a landscape.
+If the territory that you want to map is covered by snow in the available images, you can still map them if you account for the ways that snow changes a landscape.

 It's relatively easy to distinguish buildings from other map items on satellite images.
 Usually detailed satellite images are used for localities:

-When drawing the edges of a building, it's important to remember that satellite images are typically taken at an angle to the ground.
+When drawing the edges of a building, it's important to remember that satellite images are typically taken at an angle to the ground (rather than from directly over the item).
 This is why the roof outline will not match the footprint (i.e. the outline of the building's foundation) in images.
 Make sure you are drawing the footprint.
 The higher the building, the greater this discrepancy.

 In the image on the right, the clearly visible roof outline is represented by an orange rectangle, and the visible footprint fragment is outlined with an orange dotted line.
 It's clear that the shifted roof outline covers the driveway going into the courtyard (the blue dotted line):

 If you draw the building based on the roof contour, then there may be conflicting map data between the building outline and the courtyard driveway or street that it intersects with.
-To prevent this, follow this basic rule: always draw buildings based on their footprints (for other building drawing rules, see section 3.4.1.
+To avoid this, you need to follow the basic rule: A building should always be drawn using its footprint (for other rules for drawing buildings, see Section 3.4.1.
 Rules for drawing buildings).

 You can tell that a building has sections of varying heights based on the shadows on the satellite image (and by the walls, if they are visible).
 But it's not always possible to enter the height of a building based on a satellite image.
-If available, panoramas can help you figure out how a particular building is constructed so you can draw it accurately.
-For example, the panorama below helps determine the heights of this building's various sections (not all parts of the building are drawn on the map to the right):
+If available, panoramas can help you figure out how complicated buildings are constructed so you can draw them accurately.
+Here is an example of how to draw this type of building (not all parts of the building are drawn on the map to the right):

 In rural areas, buildings tend to be low-rise and there is less of a problem with outlines being displaced.
 Rural areas present their own challenges though, as building contours are often small and less detailed on satellite images.